 While flying in Bomber Command with RAF 57 Squadron, Agnew took part in raids over Peenemunde, Berlin, Nuremberg, Cologne, Friedrichshafen, Italy, and North Africa.

 James later flew with No. 1655 Mosquito Training Unit from RAF Warboys, Huntingdonshire.
 He died on 20th April 1944 aged 27 years old.
-He was the navigator on board De Havilland Mosquito DZ439.
+He was the Navigator on De Havilland Mosquito DZ439.
 The Mark IV plane crashed on take-off at 1115hrs coming down at Little Raveley, Huntingdonshire.
 A failed inlet valve in the port engine was the cause of the accident.
 Pilot Flying Officer Robert Davidson (146432) also died as a result of the crash.

 James Thompson Agnew’s grave is in Section B2, Grave 347 of Dundonald Cemetery, Dundonald, Co.
 Down.
 His funeral took place on 27th April 1944.
 A local unit of the Royal Air Force attended as did 2 of Agnew’s colleagues from England.